Emergency Contact

 When will the new vehicle bridge be open?

 The new vehicle bridge opened to traffic in late March 2024.
-The ownership and management of the bridge will transfer to Brisbane City Council in 2025, after a one-year defects liability period at construction conclusion.
+The ownership and management of the bridge will transfer to Brisbane City Council in 2025, after a one-year defects liability period.

 How are you protecting the aquatic life during the construction of the vehicle bridge?